RObert Burns

 THE MASTER’S MASON APRON

-As it happened, the attendance at St. David’s Lodge on that “St. John’s Day” turned out to be large and Robert Burns extended the warm hand of friendship and brotherhood upon that occasion by reciting that poem from his talented pen:
+As it happened, the attendance at St. David’s Lodge on that particular “St. John’s Day” turned out to be quite large and Robert Burns extended the warm hand of friendship and brotherhood upon that occasion by reciting that poem from his talented pen:

 "There's many a badge that's unco braw